 The VS Code Editor shows the content of files and allows you to edit them.
 It has a tabbed view such that multiple files can be opened simultaneously.
 The active file is the one currently selected.
-VS Code offers a lot of features out of the box.
+VS Code offers many basic editing features out of the box.

 Multi-cursor support